dbt-labs/corp/docs/working_and_growing_here.md

 [Notion reference](https://www.notion.so/dbtlabs/Internal-Mobility-d70f84f1c4bf4215aa017960123a2bfc?pvs=4)

-### Overview

-This document applies to those interested in applying to a role outside of your immediate team.
+Internal mobility applies to those interested in applying to a role outside of your immediate team.
 Typically, this role will need to be an open requisition with an approved headcount.

 We post open roles on our internal career site, [Greenhouse](https://app5.greenhouse.io/internal_job_board/).
 It is regularly updated, and post roles based on the quarter they are allocated for.